ECFMP/flow/docs/Introduction.md

 At the time of writing, this system is very new.
 We therefore expect there to be a few errors and plenty of questions as to how it works; however we would kindly request you familiarise with our documentation to see if your question can be answered there.

-Questions can be directed into the #system-questions channel.
+Questions can be directed into the #web-platform-questions channel in discord.

 # Flight Information Regions